Are you interested in blogging but don’t know where you are going to get blog post ideas from?

 #15: Write a Getting Started Guide

-If you want a quick way to relay educational information to your readers quickly and effectively, a getting-started guide is the perfect place to start.
+If you want a quick way to relay educational information to your readers quickly and effectively, a getting-started guide is a perfect place to start.

 Getting started guides are great for beginners and they help make your readers lives easier.
 CoSchedule wrote another fantastic blog with a 4-step system for writing a great blog post, even if you have writer’s block.